quotient-ai/judges/README.md

 - **OpenAI:**
   - By default, `judges` uses the OpenAI client and models due to its widespread use.
 To get started, you'll need an OpenAI API key set as an environment variable `OPENAI_API_KEY`
 - **LiteLLM:**
   - If you would like to use models on other inference providers, `judges` also integrates with `litellm` as an extra dependency.
-Run `pip install judges[litellm]`, and set the appropriate API keys based on the [LiteLLM Docs](https://docs.litellm.ai/docs/#basic-usage).
+Run `pip install "judges[litellm]"`, and set the appropriate API keys based on the [LiteLLM Docs](https://docs.litellm.ai/docs/#basic-usage).

 > [!TIP]
 > If you choose to use `litellm` to use 3rd-party inference providers, and the model you want is not available via the function below, check the docs of the inference provider directly since `litellm` docs may not always be up to date.